Tuesday April 30, 2024

 - Bandida do Pomar (a brand of Portuguese hard cider)

-All told, I was enjoying the Camino Portugués tremendously.
+All in all, I was thoroughly enjoying the Camino Portugués.
 It was very different than my other Camino experiences, but in a good way.
-The scenery has been enjoyable and all the Portuguese people I’ve encountered have been so warm and lovely.
+The scenery has been enjoyable, and all the Portuguese people I’ve encountered have been so warm and lovely.
 It’s been a very bom caminho.